Yashashwini1/predictive_maintenance/README.md

 # 3.Production readniness Critique
 ----------------------------------------------------------------------------------
 Monitoring Strategy:
-Data Drift: monitoring the incoming data and changes in features Air Temperature, Process Temperature, Rotational Speed,Torque, Tool Wear. checking for aditional features and that were added.
+- Data Drift: monitoring the incoming data and changes in features Air Temperature, Process Temperature, Rotational Speed,Torque, Tool Wear. checking for aditional features and that were added.
-Model / prediction Drift: Model perfomance on failure prediction, for example : how many machines were predicted as failures a month ago and how many are we predicting currently.
+- Model / prediction Drift: Model perfomance on failure prediction, for example : how many machines were predicted as failures a month ago and how many are we predicting currently.
 Retraining Based on the new ground truth information that was gathered from the engineers.
-Bussiness performaces: How many actual failures vs predictions.
+- Bussiness performaces: How many actual failures vs predictions.
 How many failures missed by the model.
 Unexpacted Maintenance activities and regular planned maintenance activities.
 Keeping the engineers and their knowledge in the loop

 # Retraining stratergy:
-A scheduled retraining monthly or quaterly based on the data collection.
-Retraining if any drifts in data or model is observed and more importantly retraining if there has been any maintenance activity on the machines.
+- A scheduled retraining monthly or quaterly based on the data collection.
+- Retraining if any drifts in data or model is observed and more importantly retraining if there has been any maintenance activity on the machines.
 Changes to the data from the machines after maintenances or repairs.
-Retraining or re-running the pipeline if there are new machines on board and adjusting the metrics based on the new machines.
+- Retraining or re-running the pipeline if there are new machines on board and adjusting the metrics based on the new machines.
 Keeping the engineers and their knowledge in the loop.

 Before replacing the production model:
-Train candidate model
+- Train candidate model
-Evaluate on the  current validation dataset
+- Evaluate on the  current validation dataset
-Compare against current production model: Precision and recall Deploy only if performance improves
+- Compare against current production model: Precision and recall
+- Deploy only if performance improves
-Maintain rollback capability
+- Maintain rollback capability

 Present model: The model would be retrained periodically (e.g., monthly or quarterly) or when sufficient new machine data becomes available.
-In a production environment, incoming sensor data and maintenance outcomes would be stored in a centralized data repository.
-A scheduled retraining pipeline would extract the latest labeled data, perform the same preprocessing steps, retrain both the binary failure detection model and the failure-type classification model, and log all experiments, metrics, and model artifacts using MLflow.
+In a production environment,
+- incoming sensor data and maintenance outcomes would be stored in a centralized data repository.
+- A scheduled retraining pipeline would extract the latest labeled data, perform the same preprocessing steps,
+    - retrain both the binary failure detection model and the failure-type classification model, and log all experiments, metrics, and model artifacts using MLflow.

-In addition to scheduled retraining, retraining could also be triggered by data drift or performance degradation.
-For example, if the distribution of torque, temperature, or rotational speed changes significantly from the training data, or if the observed failure detection rate drops below a predefined threshold, a retraining workflow would be initiated.
+In addition to scheduled retraining, retraining could also be triggered by
+- data drift or performance degradation.
+    - For example, if the distribution of torque, temperature, or rotational speed changes significantly from the training data, or if the observed failure detection rate drops below a predefined threshold, a retraining workflow would be initiated.

 # Risks and how to mitigate them:
-Data quality risk: Production data may differ from the training data due to sensor errors, missing values, or values outside the expected range.
+- Data quality risk: Production data may differ from the training data due to sensor errors, missing values, or values outside the expected range.
 This can be mitigated by adding schema validation, range checks, missing-value handling, and alerts when incoming data does not match expected distributions.

-Data Ingestion risk: If the ingestion pipeline is overloaded or delayed, predictions may not be available in time.
+- Data Ingestion risk: If the ingestion pipeline is overloaded or delayed, predictions may not be available in time.
 This can be mitigated with queue-based ingestion, retry logic, logging, and monitoring of pipeline latency and failures.

-Class imbalance risk: Failure events are rare, and the distribution of failure types may change over time.
+- Class imbalance risk: Failure events are rare, and the distribution of failure types may change over time.
 For example, random failures may become more frequent in production.
 This can be mitigated by monitoring class distributions, retraining with updated data, using class weighting or resampling techniques, and reviewing rare failure categories separately.

-Model performance risk: The model may miss failures or generate too many false alarms.
+- Model performance risk: The model may miss failures or generate too many false alarms.
 Since false negatives are more costly, recall and false negative rate should be monitored continuously.
 New models should only replace the live model after validation against the current production model.

-Data drift risk: Machine behavior may change due to new operating conditions, new equipment, or seasonal effects.
+- Data drift risk: Machine behavior may change due to new operating conditions, new equipment.
 This can be mitigated by monitoring feature drift for variables such as torque, rotational speed, temperature, and tool wear, and triggering retraining when drift exceeds a defined threshold.

-Prediction failure risk: The model service may fail or return invalid predictions.
+- Prediction failure risk: The model service may fail or return invalid predictions.
 This can be mitigated with error handling, fallback rules, health checks, logging, and rollback to a previous stable model version.

-UI risk: Maintenance engineers may misinterpret the prediction or overtrust the model.
+- UI risk: Maintenance engineers may misinterpret the prediction or overtrust the model.
 The app should clearly show failure probability, risk level, confidence, and recommended action, along with known limitations.
 The system should be positioned as decision support, not a replacement for engineering